 Technology Adoption Curve

-Paradoxically, introducing innovation technology is not easy and faces many obstacles.
+Paradoxically, introducing innovative technology is not easy and faces many obstacles.
 It is because enterprises do not consider the different adopters' categories among their potential customers and users.
 They treat everyone equally, resulting in resistance, an unsatisfactory level of performance, and a low return on investment.

 For the implementation of new technologies to be effective, it is crucial to understand different groups of people, which will allow you to build a strategy that will encourage users to reach for innovation as quickly as possible.
 Why is it so important?
 Because every time you implement new technology, you need to convince each of the five user types to do so.